neeru24/JavaScript-Diaries/README.md

 Don’t forget to star the repo ⭐ if you like it!

 ## 📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the <a href = "https://github.com/neeru24/JavaScript/blob/main/LICENSE">LICENSE</a> file for details.